4dn-dcic/fish_omics_format/docs/source/bio.rst

 The header MUST contain a mandatory set of fields that describe any algorithm that was used to produce/process data in this table.
 In case more than one algorithm were used, please use the same set of fields for each of them.

 The header MUST include a detailed description of each optional columns used.
+The table MUST contain at least 1 optional column.

 .. csv-table::
   :file: tables/bio_header.csv